-Most channel leaders are rightfully asked whether they know whether their incentives drive a result or merely reflect a trend that would otherwise have occurred.
-This is an understandable question given the overall size of channel incentives as a budget line-item and the financial implications of making the wrong bet.
+Leadership rightfully asks channel leaders often whether their incentives drove a result or merely reflected a trend that would otherwise have occurred.
+This is an understandable question given the overall size of channel incentives as a budget line item and the financial implications of making the wrong bet.

-A best practice is setting a “5C” goal for each of your incentive programs.
+A best practice is setting a 5C goal for each of your incentive programs.
 Plan to grow a contribution, consumption, coverage, capability, and capabilities measure for the incentive program.
 You can then weigh the cost of the incentive versus the value gained from moving the bar.
-Seek agreement with your controller or other finance partners around that measure before your rollout the program.
+Seek agreement with your finance partners on that measure before your roll out the program.
 Now you have a formulaic business outcome for every channel incentive investment.
-You effectively shift the measure of success from a “spend” to a “growth” program.
+You effectively shift the measure of success from a spend to a growth program.

 You can use the same ROI approach to measure program effectiveness.

 Inevitably the quality of your partners might differ from their scored performance levels.
 You will have platinum partners that only earn four or three stars.
 Likewise, you will have five-star performers that are not at your top partner level.

 If your partner program isn’t evolving, it’s likely you’re haven’t adapted to changing markets yet.
 While frequent changes to your program are problematic, you must still evolve to survive.
 Despite the challenges that come with planning and quantitatively measuring changes, PERC’s ability to identify groups of similar partners helps organizations run and analyze pilot programs.
 Even small changes can be A/B tested to fine-tune the details and maximize the impact and efficacy.

 Perhaps more importantly, you can track participating versus non-participating partners to benchmark the impact of your programs.
-If there is not a significant delta, kill the program and reinvest in another part of the business
+If there is not a significant delta, stop the program and reinvest in another part of the business.